CONNECT-platform/inter-auth-spec/DATA-SHARING.md

-# User Data Sharing InterAuth Spec
+# Data Sharing InterAuth Spec

 This document aims to specify methods in which two (micro)services would integrate with each other, in a scenario where one service is a **data host**, or **host** for short, as it maintains access to some specific and shareable user-data, and